A legal philosophy built on honesty

 In the past year alone, approximately 330 murders were committed in the state of Indiana. crime scene tapeThough Indiana is only ranked #17 among states with the most murders, criminal homicide rates have been steadily rising over the past few years.
 In fact, the city of Indianapolis was recently ranked number nine in a national list of violent cities.
 In order to combat crime and increase safety in the community, local Indiana police, detectives, and Deputy Prosecutors have begun focusing heavily on investigating deaths and quickly conducting arrests of suspects.
 Research has shown that the vast majority of successful prosecutions involve an arrest that occurs within the first 48 hours following a murder.
 Indianapolis police are therefore intent on locating alleged suspects as fast as possible, oftentimes sacrificing the integrity of the investigation or overlooking key evidence in the process.

 Indianapolis murder defense attorney Chris Eskew understands being arrested for homicide is a terrifying and anxiety-ridden process for anyone.
 The charges are serious, and the potential consequences can be severe.
 The right attorney can help you try to defend yourself, fight false allegations, uncover faulty police investigations, and clear your name.
-If you were charged with murder or any other type of homicide, the intelligent and devoted Indianapolis criminal lawyers at Eskew Law, LLC can begin investigating your case and developing a defense strategy.
-To speak with someone about your charges today, call Eskew Law, LLC at (317) 974-0177 immediately.
+If you were charged with murder or any other type of homicide, the intelligent and devoted Indianapolis criminal lawyers at Eskew Law can begin investigating your case and developing a defense strategy.
+To speak with someone about your charges today, call Eskew Law at (317) 974-0177 immediately.

 Homicide